hwayne/learntla-v2/docs/core/invariants.rst

 (There's a little more we can do with the error trace, see :doc:`here </topics/toolbox>`.)

 So back to the nature of the invariant.
 We say ``is_unique`` is the boolean type by writing that it's an element of the set of all booleans.
-"Types" in TLA+s are just arbitrary sets of values.
+"Types" in TLA+ are just arbitrary sets of values.
 We could say that ``i`` is an integer, but we can be even more exact than that.
 We know that the it represents an index of ``seq``, or one past the sequence length.
 Its "type" is the set ``1..Len(seq)+1``.
 Similarly, we know ``seen`` can't have any values not in ``S``.
 Expanding our type invariant:

 ::